Teimoc Johnston-Ono

 Teimoc Johnston-Ono (born July 26, 1955) is an Olympic judo competitor and instructor.
-He has won the World Masters tournament in both judo and Brazilian jiu-jitsu, making him the only person to have done so.
+He has won the World Masters tournament in both judo and Brazilian jiu-jitsu, making him the only person to have done so along with Claudio Calasans.

 Career

 Teimoc's martial arts training started during the summer of 1960 in the basement of a Buddhist church.
 His father believed judo, kendo, aikido, and kyūdō were essential parts of an education, so aged six he began his lifelong study of Judo.
 Four years later, at the 1964 World's Fair, he demonstrated the art of Judo and Kendo at the Japanese pavilion, and over the following years he progressed rapidly in both disciplines.
 Amongst his instructors were Kiyoshi Shiina, Wally Jay, and Jim Bregman.

 At the age of 16, Teimoc became one of the youngest Judo practitioners to receive the rank of Black Belt, winning titles in the Junior and Senior divisions, and in the High School Nationals the same year.
 He remained an accomplished high school wrestler and undefeated practitioner throughout his wrestling career.
 In 1971 he qualified as an alternate for the 1972 Olympic Games, which earned him the nickname "The Kid".
 Four years later he captured a coveted spot on the Judo team for the 1976 Olympics, placing 13th.

 Teimoc retired from competition in 1990 to become Head Coach of the US Olympic training center in Colorado Springs, and two years later he returned to his home in New York City to direct the Chelsea Piers Martial Arts program.
 He has also maintained a teaching, coaching, and representative position for the New York Athletic Club for over 40 years.
 As of 2009, he is head trainer of the 5 Points Academy in Chinatown, NYC.